cypress-io/cypress-documentation/source/guides/overview/why-cypress.md

 # Cypress Ecosystem

-Cypress is a free, {% url "open source" https://github.com/cypress-io/cypress %}, {% url "locally installed" installing-cypress %} testing tool **and** a service for {% url 'recording your tests' features-dashboard %}.
+Cypress is a free, {% url "open source" https://github.com/cypress-io/cypress %}, {% url "locally installed" installing-cypress %} testing tool **and** a service for {% url 'recording your tests' dashboard-service %}.

 - ***First:*** Cypress makes it easy to set up and start writing tests every day while you build your application locally. *TDD at its best!*
-- ***Later:*** After building up a suite of tests and {% url "integrating Cypress" continuous-integration %} with your CI Provider, our  {% url 'Dashboard' features-dashboard %} can record your test runs.
+- ***Later:*** After building up a suite of tests and {% url "integrating Cypress" continuous-integration %} with your CI Provider, our  {% url 'Dashboard Service' dashboard-service %} can record your test runs.
 You'll never have to wonder: *Why did this fail?*

 # Our Mission